florentpoujol/minicms-modern/readme.md

 _See also [MINI CMS - Old-School - Vanilla](https://github.com/florentpoujol/minicms-osv), the same kind of project but completely procedural, without specific organisation of files and no libraries._

+## Install

+Require PHP7.0+ and MySQL5.6+.

+- Clone the repo or upload and extract the .zip from github's download.
+- Set the root of the virtual host to the public folder.
+- Make sure the `App\views`, `config` and `public/uploads` folders are writable
+- Access the site, which redirects you to the install page, fill out the required information (especially the database access), then if there is no error, you are good to go !

+If you have any unexpected errors, or something doesn't seem to go right during the installation, make sure to delete the `config/config.json` file before trying again.

+You will be redirected to the login page once the installation is complete.

+If you need to update the configuration, you can either access the Config page via the admin menu (only admin users can do that), or directly edit the `config/config.json` file.

+To run the tests, edit the database information in the `tests\testsConfig.json` file, then run `php vendor/bin/phpunit` from the root folder.

 ## General features

 ### Users